Sociology of Trends, Vol. 3.0- the definitive textbook on trend research

-Become a pathfinder in the trend maze
+Become a guide through the maze of trends

-- Find your way among sacred cows, golden calves and mayflies!
+– find your way among sacred cows, golden calves, and mayflies!

 What is the purpose of the book?